 When our experienced team makes their decision whether to go out or not on a given night, they check several weather forecast websites, with the main one being the official Icelandic Meteorological Office – you can check it out yourself at en.vedur.is.
 We only ever decide to go out if the chances of seeing the auroras are good – something that we’re very proud of!
 Because the forecasts for cloud cover can change so quickly, we always make the decision the same day as the tour, and often it will be late in the day, so we can base our decision off the latest forecasts.
 We usually make our decision around 16:00 (4 pm) each day, so our passengers can plan their evenings with enough notice.
 If we do decide to cancel due to unfavorable cloud cover, you are always welcome to reschedule for another night.

 Free ticket to try again in case of no sightings!

 Just remember that the Northern Lights aren’t always there.
 In a way, that makes them even more special – that they require patience, and hunting.
 But just in case you come on a tour with us and don’t get lucky with seeing the aurora, then you will receive a free ticket to try again, an offer that never expires.
 We therefore recommend coming on a tour as early in your vacation as you can – that way, you have more chances to see them.
-You can book your Northern Lights by boat tour online but if you have any questions related to the tour that this blog did not answer then feel free to contact our ticket office at email@example.com or call +354-560 8800.
+You can book your Northern Lights by Boat tour online, and if you have any further questions related to our tours, feel free to contact our ticket office by email at email@example.com or just call +354-560 8800.